WJAR: History

 For many years in the 1970s, WJAR-TV broadcast men's basketball games of Providence College and the University of Rhode Island, with Chris Clark calling play-by-play.
 In the early 1970s, when PC was one of the top teams in the country (and the top college basketball team in New England), their home games at the newly opened Providence Civic Center were often sellouts, despite the fact that WJAR televised many of these home games live.

 In November 1980, the Outlet Company left the department store business to concentrate on broadcasting.
 A year earlier, the station moved its studios from the Outlet Building to a three-story modern production facility next door.
 The department store remained standing until 1986, when it burned to the ground in a spectacular fire.
 WJAR cameras perched on the neighboring rooftop captured the most dramatic footage.
-In April 1993, the station's studios were moved to their current location in an industrial area of Cranston just south of Providence.
+In April 1993, the station's studios were moved to their new location in an industrial area of Cranston just south of Providence.
 Three years later, Outlet Communications merged with NBC, making WJAR the second network-owned station in the market (CBS owned WPRI-TV for parts of 1995 and 1996 before it was forced to sell the station to Clear Channel Communications after CBS and Westinghouse merged due to a significant signal overlap with WBZ-TV).

 In April 1997, WJAR began to operate WB affiliate WLWC (which was owned by Fant Broadcasting) under a local marketing agreement (LMA).
-Even by the time that station signed on, the future of the LMA was in doubt because NBC, which inherited the arrangement from Outlet, did not want to run stations outside their core owned-and-operated (O&O) outlets.
+Even by the time that station signed on, the future of the LMA was in doubt because NBC, which inherited the arrangement from Outlet, did not want to run stations outside its core owned-and-operated (O&O) outlets.
 The network, during this time, pushed Fant to sell WLWC.
 In September 1997, NBC came up with a three-way swap in which Fant exchanged WLWC and sister station WWHO in Columbus, Ohio, to Paramount/Viacom for that group's NBC affiliate in Hartford, Connecticut, WVIT.